AJMerr/parsec/README.md

 # Parsec
 A tiny, Caddy-like reverse proxy written in Go.
-Single binary, static JSON config, and clean defaults.
+A static JSON config, and clean defaults.
 Perfect for local/dev setups (front a React dev server, fan out /api to a Go backend) and small services that don’t need TLS/ACME, hot reload, or load balancing.

 - Built on net/http, httputil.ReverseProxy, and a tuned http.Transport
 - Route by host (optional) and path prefix (required)